 Some of the seeds get planted in the greenhouse.
 The remaining are put into labeled envelopes and packed into plastic containers.
 “The seeds are stored in perpetuity because you never know when you may need that specific genomic background,” Mulligan said.

-Sam might be well-known around the farm, but Fester, his predecessor made an impression beyond CSHL.
+Sam might be well-known around the farm, but Fester, her predecessor made an impression beyond CSHL.
 “Joe Colasanti, one of the scientists back in the 90s, was propping these maize plants up against the greenhouse to take a picture of them,” Mulligan said.
 “Fester, without anyone knowing, just walked in while the picture was being taken!”

 It was only when Colasanti was adding figures to the report that he noticed the photobomb.
 He was worried about a mammal appearing in a study about plants.
 But the journal actually liked the addition, and the manuscript was accepted and published by Cell in 1998.